WestDRI/visualizethis/content/tasks.md

 ## Resources

 - {{<a "https://docs.alliancecan.ca/wiki/Visualization" "Visualization page">}} in our documentation.
-- Our {{<a "https://training.westdri.ca/tools/visualization" "visualization webinars and training materials">}}.
+- Our {{<a "https://training.westdri.ca/tools/visualization" "visualization webinars and training materials.">}}
 - The Alliance's {{<a "https://ccvis.netlify.app" "National Visualization Team">}} with a link to previous contests.